Woof! Pant! Lick! In dog, that’s ‘introducing our exciting new collection for dog people, by dog people’.

 “It has never been easier to travel in the UK with your dog, with an abundance of pet-friendly destinations, accommodation and activities to choose from.

-Cornwall is a favourite amongst pet owners and pets alike, famed for its welcoming shores and craggy coves, it’s truly a dog’s paradise.
+For dog friendly beach holidays, Cornwall is a favourite amongst pet owners and pets alike, famed for its welcoming shores and craggy coves, it’s truly a dog’s paradise.
 North Cornwall has an abundance of beaches that are open to dogs all year round.
 Be sure to check out Fistral Beach, Widemouth Bay (south side only) or Mawgan Porth for stunning scenery and miles of footpath.

 If, however, you’d prefer to keep the sand out of your shoes – the Lake and Peak Districts are known for their great dog-friendly walking and open countryside waiting for your pup to explore.
 Our favourites include Grizedale Forest, Loweswater and Walla Crag for stunning scenery and waterside fun in the Lakes and Upper Derwent Valley reservoirs, Goyt Valley and Lathkill Dale in the Peaks.